Graham County Vehicle Impound Guide

 After 30 Days

-In North Carolina, if a vehicle is not retrieved within a certain timeframe (typically 30 days), the impound lot has the right to sell the vehicle at a lien sale to recover the outstanding fees.
-Avoid this at all costs!
+In North Carolina, if a vehicle is not retrieved within a certain timeframe (typically 30 days), the impound lot has the right to initiate a lien sale.
+This means they can sell your vehicle to recover the outstanding fees.
+Do not let it reach this point!

 If You Can't Afford the Fees